 The Flu Shot

-Side effects: Usually very minor.
-The most frequent side effect of the flu shot is soreness in the arm; less common symptoms are mild fever and achiness.
-They may last one to two days.
+Side effects: Usually minor and only last a day or two.
+The most frequent one is soreness in the arm.
+Less-common symptoms are mild fever and achiness.

-- Adults and children from age 6 months and up
+Adults and children ages 6 months and up

-- Anyone who developed Guillain-Barré syndrome within six weeks of getting a flu vaccine previously
+Anyone who developed Guillain-Barré syndrome (when your body’s immune system attacks your nerves) within 6 weeks of getting a flu vaccine

-It's long been advised that people with allergies to eggs should not get the flu shot.
-However, the American College of Allergy, Asthma and Immunology says the vaccine contains such a low amount of egg protein that it's unlikely to cause an allergic reaction in those with an egg allergy.
-If you have a severe egg allergy (anaphylaxis), talk to your doctor before getting the flu vaccine.
-Also, flu vaccines that do not contain eggs are available.
+You may have heard that people with allergies to eggs shouldn't get the flu shot.
+But the American College of Allergy, Asthma, and Immunology says the vaccine has such a low amount of egg protein that it's unlikely to cause an allergic reaction.
+If you have a severe egg allergy (anaphylaxis), talk to your doctor first.
+There are flu vaccines that have no egg protein.

-High-dose flu shots are also available for the elderly as a way to better protect them from influenza.
-Some people also have the option of intradermal shots.
-This type of injection uses a smaller needle and only penetrates the top layer of the skin instead of down into the muscle.
+Intradermal shots.
+This type of injection uses a much smaller needle and only goes into the top layer of the skin instead of down into the muscle.
+It may be a good option for someone who doesn't like needles, but shouldn't get the spray.
 It's available for those between the ages of 18 and 64.

-Pros: The flu shot is available for babies 6 months of age or older and is considered safe for a larger age group than the nasal vaccine.
+Pros: The flu shot is available for babies 6 months and older.
+It’s considered safe for a larger age group than the nasal vaccine.

-Cons: The flu shot requires injection with a needle, which makes it a tough sell for many children.
+Cons: Injection with a needle can be a tough sell for many people.